 - Your PCP determines what specialists and hospitals you will use because they have affiliations with certain specialists and hospitals in our network.

 - Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as member of our plan.
 This includes:

-- x-rays
+- o x-rays

-- laboratory tests
+- o laboratory tests

 - o therapies

-- care from doctors who are specialists
+- o care from doctors who are specialists

-- hospital admissions, and
+- o hospital admissions, and

 - o follow-up care